-- The Georgia Traffic Code requires any driver involved in an accident that results in an injury, death or damage of $500 or more to report the crash to local law enforcement.
+- Georgia law requires drivers involved in a car accident that results in an injury, death or damage of $500 or more to report the crash to local law enforcement.

-- You should notify your insurance company as well as the at-fault driver’s insurance company about the accident by phone within 24 hours of the accident, then follow up with a certified letter.
+- You should notify your insurance company and the at-fault driver’s insurance company about the accident within 24 hours.

-After a car accident in Georgia, the drivers involved in the collision are supposed to exchange license and insurance information and report the accident to their insurance companies.
-But some drivers are upset and uncooperative after an accident.
-Some at-fault drivers refuse to share information because they are uninsured and fear getting in legal trouble.
+After a car accident in Georgia, the drivers are to exchange license and insurance information.
+But, some drivers are upset and uncooperative.
+Some at-fault drivers refuse to share information because they are uninsured and fear getting in legal trouble or having to pay for the damage he or she caused.
 Others are intoxicated and belligerent and acting irresponsibly.
 You may encounter an uncooperative at-fault driver, frustrating your efforts to obtain an insurance payment to cover your losses and complicating an already stressful situation.

-If you’ve been involved in a car accident, you should immediately call 911 to report the accident.
-In fact, Georgia law mandates that car accidents that result in at least $500 of damage be reported.
+If you are involved in a car accident, you should immediately call 911 to report the accident.
+In fact, Georgia law O.C.G.A.
+40-6-273 requires that car accidents that result in at least $500 of damage or cause an injury or death be reported.
 Determining the amount of damages done to your vehicle based on the visuals can be difficult and misleading.
-So, the best practice is to always report a car accident to 911 and/or local law enforcement immediately after the collision.
+So, the best practice is to report a car accident to 911 and/or local police immediately after the collision.

 Does Georgia Law Require Reporting Traffic Accidents to Police?